 2025 | 85th |

 Note: The table provides the historical ranking of the Henley Passport Index for India from 2006 to 2026.
 Each row displays the year and the corresponding ranking of India.
-The rankings range from 71st in 2006 to 80th in 2026.
+Each row displays the year and the corresponding ranking of India.
+Its best was 71st in 2006, then it fell to 85th last year, and rose to 80th earlier in 2026 and now stands at 75th.

 There are many reasons that affect the strength of the Indian Passport.
 Some of the key reasons are given below: